Chris Gethard: Career

 In 2013, the Independent Film Channel asked Gethard to write a pilot based on his book, A Bad Idea I'm About to Do.
 IFC gave Gethard a year, in addition to writing his pilot, to market for them at festivals and produce web content.
+He wrote a series of articles for Vice that year, and Vulture included Gethard in its 'Comedians You Should and Will Know in 2013' on April 29.